Docs

 Every document exists in exactly one state: Draft, In Review, Approved, or Obsolete.
 When someone searches for SOP-042, they see version 3.2.
 They cannot find 3.1 and use it.
 They cannot print an old version and post it.
 The system serves the current version and only the current version.

 Version history shows every change.
 Comparison tools highlight what changed between versions.
 Signature records capture who approved each version, when, and with what meaning.
-The complete story is preserved—but the current state is never ambiguous.
+The complete story is preserved.
+But the current state is never ambiguous.

 Forms that become records